anoma/nspec/docs/Prelude.juvix.md

 ten : Nat := 10;
 ```

-Natural numbers are used (for now) to represent hash values, bytes sizes, and
-other non-negative integers.
+Natural numbers are used (for now) to represent hash values, bytes sizes, and other non-negative integers.

 ```juvix
 syntax alias Hash := Nat;
 ```

+## Bool

-- **Bool**: Represents boolean values (`true` or `false`).
-Used for logical
-  operations and conditions.
+The type `Bool` represents boolean values (`true` or `false`).
+Used for logical operations and conditions.

 ```juvix
 import Stdlib.Data.Bool as Bool